Learn new skills, develop your character, explore new options

-Adventure Club is available as an extended day afternoon option following the Quest in our spring break and summer day camps in Bellingham.
+Adventure Club is available as an extended day afternoon option following the Quest in our summer day camps in Bellingham.
 The time will be 3:00-4:30 pm and can be registered for online in addition to any weeks of camp (if you wish to attend but aren’t attending a Quest that week, contact the office to sign up).
 Likewise, if you will be only attending certain days of the week, contact the office to register for a partial week.

 There will be two options per day:

 - Workshops on a variety of topics: character development, game system understanding, world lore, adventuring skills, swashbuckling instruction and battle tactics.
 A great option for kids who want to develop more skills and knowledge to enhance their questing experience.
 Each day or week will have a different theme, depending on the expertise of the staff leading the workshop.
 For any of those who do not want to participate in the workshop on that day, there will always be other options for activities (see below):

 - Games, puzzles, creative activities, and dueling.
 A great option for kids who want something simple, relaxing, and/or self-directed in the afternoons, after a long days’ Questing.
 Though these activities may be more self-directed, they will still be supervised by an adult Quest Leader.